chinmayprele/omega_analysis/model_data/trbl/README.md

 	- This might be the cause of the issue.
 	- Furthermore, it could also be because "omegas (dN/dS)" could not be `grep`ped out of the file.
 This seems unlikely because near the `NaN`, the omegas are rather high, and the omegas could be artificially high.
 More analysis at this region needs to be incorporating more species.

+There were also omega values that were rather high, and that brough up the omega value for the entire gene.
+These values were high due to indels present in the sequence, and the inability of `codeml` to distinguish between them, thus having infinite omega values (`nan`), and near-infinite omega values (`999.00`, which is the upper limit for `codeml`).
+To calculate the actual dN/dS of this gene, we had to omit the top 5 percentile of windowed values.
+"5" as a number was chosen randomly, but excision of these values landed us in an omega value we expected for this gene given its position in the pathway.

 ## References

 - Alvarez-Ponce, David et al. “Network-level molecular evolutionary analysis of the insulin/TOR signal transduction pathway across 12 _Drosophila_ genomes.”
 Genome research vol. 19,2 (2009): 234-42. [doi:10.1101/gr.084038.108](https://genome.cshlp.org/content/19/2/234.short)